redwoodjs/redwoodjs-com-archive/cookbook/Serverfull_Hosting.md

 }
 ```

+> Caveat: the API seems to only work in fork mode in PM2, not cluster mode

 ## Deploying

 ### Preparation

-First, we need to create the directories for PM2.
+First, we need to create the PM2 directories.

 ```terminal
 yarn install
 yarn deploy:setup
 ```

-Your directories at the server are now set.
-However, your `.env` settings are not yet configured.
-SSH into your server and create an `.env` file in the `current` subdirectory of the deploy
+Your server directories are now set.
+However, the `.env` settings are not yet configured.
+SSH into your server and create an `.env` file in the `current` subdirectory of the deploy directory.
-directory.

 ```terminal
 vim /home/deploy/redwood-pm2/current/.env